Bastardly/design-block/readme.md

 "element-name" can be anything, as long as it starts with a lowercase letter and contains a hyphen.
 You can read more about defining names on custom elements here: [valid-custom-element-name](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name)

-Once a valid name is defined, you can then use the custom component as such:
+Once a valid name is defined, you can then use the custom component as a normal HTMLElement as such:

 ```HTML
 <element-name p="sm" ml="xxl">Hello world!</element-name>